-- Writing commands to a Command queue in memory. - Receiving events from an Event queue in memory. - Writing to its configuration registers using the programming interface.
+- Writing commands to a Command queue in memory. - · Receiving events from an Event queue in memory. - Writing to its configuration registers using the programming interface.

-See the Arm® System Memory Management Unit Architecture Specification, SMMU architecture version 3.0 and version 3.1 for more information about translation and how software communicates with the TCU.
+See the Arm[®] System Memory Management Unit Architecture Specification, SMMU architecture version 3.0 and version 3.1 for more information about the following:

+- Translation - How software communicates with the TCU.

-- 2.1.1 Translation Control Unit (TCU) on page 2-23. - 2.1.2 Translation Buffer Unit (TBU) on page 2-25. - 2.1.3 DTI interconnect on page 2-26.
+- 2.1.1 Translation Buffer Unit on page 2-23. - 2.1.2 Translation Control Unit on page 2-24. - 2.1.3 DTI interconnect on page 2-26.